ridhwaans/caneast-vending-service/readme.md

 ```
 Fig 1.
 Project structure

 All of the VS 2012 project solution files for the ASP.NET interface and the C# application are included.
-The dev build files need to be restructured into a 'Visual Studio 2012' root directory which contains the 'Projects' and 'WebSites' directory which contain the CanEastVending project solution files (see Fig 1.)
+The project files were restructured from a 'Visual Studio 2012' directory which contains the 'Projects' and 'WebSites' subdirectories (see Fig 1.)

 How to build from source (dev build):

 0. SQL Server service must be running prior for VS2012 to perform DDL migration
 1. Open Visual Studio 2012, Open Project:

-a) for the web interface/ website (ASP.NET) path:
+a) for the (ASP.NET) website path:
 My Documents-> Visual Studio 2012 -> Projects -> CanEastVending (web interface) folder -> CanEastVending (2) MS Visual Studio Solution

 b) for the desktop application path:
 My Documents-> Visual Studio 2012 -> Projects -> CanEastVending (desktop application program) folder -> CanEastVending MS Visual Studio Solution
-(MSDN Resources used: VistaAPI)

-Thank you